arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is Dynamic Method Dispatch?
 * What are namespaces useful for?
 Invent an alternative.
 * Talk about Interoperability between Java and C# (choose 2 other arbitrary languages)
+* Why do many software engineers not like Java?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>